InceptionTime: Finding AlexNet for Time Series Classification: InceptionTime: an accurate and scalable time series classifier

-As for the Inception module, \figurename~\ref{fig:inception-module} illustrates the inside details of this operation.
-Consider the input to be an MTS with $M$ dimensions.
-The first major component of the Inception module is called the ``bottleneck'' layer.
+As for the Inception module, \figurename~\ref{fig:inception-module} illustrates the inside details of this operation. \revisionn{Let us consider the input to be an MTS with $M$ dimensions.} The first major component of the Inception module is called the ``bottleneck'' layer.
 This layer performs an operation of sliding $m$ filters of length 1 with a stride equal to 1.
 This will transform the time series from an MTS with $M$ dimensions to an MTS with $m \ll M$ dimensions, thus reducing significantly the dimensionality of the time series as well as the model's complexity and mitigating overfitting problems for small datasets.
 Note that for visualization purposes, \figurename~\ref{fig:inception-module} illustrates a bottleneck layer with $m=1$.
 Finally, we should mention that this bottleneck technique allows the Inception network to have much longer filters than ResNet (almost ten times) with roughly the same number of parameters to be learned, since without the bottleneck layer, the filters will have $M$ dimensions compared to $m \ll M$ when using the bottleneck layer.
 The second major component of the Inception module is sliding multiple filters of different lengths simultaneously on the same input time series.
-For example in \figurename~\ref{fig:inception-module}, three different convolutions with length $\in \{10,20,40\}$ are applied to the input MTS, which is technically the output of the bottleneck layer.
-In addition, to introduce the ability of having a model that is invariant to small perturbations, we introduce another parallel MaxPooling operation, followed by a bottleneck layer to reduce the dimensionality.
-The output of sliding MaxPooling window is computed by taking the maximum value in this given window of time series.
-Finally, the output of each independent parallel convolution/MaxPooling is concatenated to form the output MTS of the current Inception module.
+For example in \figurename~\ref{fig:inception-module}, three different convolutions with length $l \in \{10,20,40\}$ are applied to the input MTS, which is technically the output of the bottleneck layer.
+Additionally, in order to make our model invariant to small perturbations, we introduce another parallel MaxPooling operation, followed by a bottleneck layer to reduce the dimensionality.
+The output of sliding a MaxPooling window is computed by taking the maximum value in this given window of time series.
+Finally, the output of each independent parallel convolution/MaxPooling is concatenated to form the output MTS.
+The latter operations are repeated for each individual Inception module of the proposed network.